Iris kemaonensis: Range

-In temperate Asia, it is found in China, within the province of Xizang, (also referred to as Tibet), Sichuan. and Yunnan.
+In temperate Asia, it is native to China: in Tibet, Sichuan and Yunnan.

 In tropical Asia, it is found in Bhutan, Nepal, and India, Including within the Indian regions of Himachal Pradesh, (including on the slopes of Lahul with Caltha palustris and Pedicularis punctata), Jammu, Kashmir, Uttar Pradesh, Uttarakhand (including the former districts of Kumaon (or Kemaon), and Garhwal).

 Including the Himalayas, and Rajrambha (a Himalayan peak).

 In Kashmir, it was found that specimens identified earlier as Iris kemaonensis were actually Iris hookeriana plants (another 'Pseudoregelia iris').

-It is also found naturalised in Burma (or Myanmar).
+It is also found naturalised in Myanmar.

 Habitat

 It grows on the alpine pastures, meadows and slopes.

-They can be found at an altitude of 2800 to 4500 m above sea level.
+They can be found at an altitude of 2800 to 4500 m.

 Cultivation

 It is hardy to European Zone H3.
 Which means it is hardy to −10 to −15 °C (or 14 to 5 °F).

 It prefers to grow in well-drained soils, that have a pH level of between 6 and 7.5 or higher.
 But it can tolerate alkaline soils, or ones containing Limestone.

 It also prefers dry or moist soils and can tolerate drought.

 It prefers to grow in sunny positions, but can tolerate partial shade.

-It can be grown in alpine house or bulb frame, in less hardy place, (as Iris hookeriana are only suitable for UK climate).
+It can be grown in an alpine house or bulb frame in less hardy places (as Iris hookeriana are only suitable for UK climate).

 It is best planted between September and October, to get flowers the next year.

 The iris is rarely troubled by browsing by deer or rabbits.

 The iris has foliage that is semi-evergreen, so it is easy to locate the plant in winter.

 Propagation

 It can be propagated by division or by seed growing.
 Division is best carried out after flowering, although can be carried out at any time.
-Large clumps can be re-planted straight away.
-While, smaller clumps should be placed in pots, taken to a cold frame to grow in.
+Large clumps can be re-planted straight away, while smaller clumps should be placed in pots and taken to a cold frame to grow in.
 They can be planted in the spring, when new roots have grown.

 It is better to sow the ripe seed, after collection from the plant.
-Seed should be sown in trays within a cold frame, then the seedlings, can be pricked out, when they are large enough to be handled.
-They are then grown on within a greenhouse or cold frame, for another year.
-The new plants can then be planted out, in late spring or early summer.
+Seed should be sown in trays within a cold frame, then the seedlings can be pricked out when they are large enough to be handled.
+They are then grown within a greenhouse or cold frame for another year.
+The new plants can then be planted out in late spring or early summer.